 - Tuesday Evening Programs: 7:00 pm – From May 31st – Aug.
 16th at the outdoor amphitheater.
 The subject of the talks vary so be sure to check the site calendar.

 Visit the Visitor’s Center

 The Visitor’s center has some good exhibits and information on Scotts Bluff, the Oregon Trail, and things to do in the area.
 It’s worth a look and definitely worth visiting the exhibits on display.
-If you have time and are interested there’s also a movie about Scotts Bluff and its role on the Oregon Trail.
+If you have time there’s also a movie about Scotts Bluff and its role on the Oregon Trail.

 The park is open generally from sunrise to sunset daily.
 There is no staying in the park overnight and no camping available in the National Monument.